Little boy's 'last Christmas' wish coming true

-NEWS CENTER first told you the story of 9-year-old Jacob earlier this week.
+NEWS CENTER first told you the story of 9-year-old Jacob last week.
 Jacob is struggling with Stage 4 neuroblastoma cancer.

 His family doesn't expect him to live to see another Christmas.